History of Ryan Clark (American football) in Timeline

 2010: Super Bowl XLV Appearance

-2011: Pro Bowl Selection
+2011: Clark Makes Pro Bowl

-2012: Formation of Cure League
+2012: Ryan Clark's Cure League Formation

-In 2012, Ryan Clark announced the formation of Ryan Clark's Cure League to raise awareness about sickle cell trait and find a cure.
+In 2012, Ryan Clark announced the formation of Ryan Clark's Cure League to raise awareness about sickle cell trait and eventually find a cure.

-March 11, 2014: Steelers Signed Mike Mitchell
+March 11, 2014: Steelers Sign Mike Mitchell

-March 31, 2014: Returned to Washington
+March 31, 2014: Clark Returns to Washington

-February 18, 2015: Retired from NFL
+February 18, 2015: Clark Announces Retirement

-On February 18, 2015, Ryan Clark announced his retirement from the NFL as a Steeler.
+On February 18, 2015, Ryan Clark announced his retirement from the NFL, as a Steeler.

-March 2015: Joined ESPN as Analyst
+March 2015: Clark Joins ESPN as Analyst

 In July 2021, Ryan Clark and Daniel Cormier began hosting the weekly MMA podcast DC & RC on ESPN.

-2022: Created The Pivot Podcast
+2022: The Pivot Podcast

 In 2022, Ryan Clark partnered with Shots Podcast Network to create The Pivot Podcast with Fred Taylor and Channing Crowder.